cpsubrian/hardhat/README.md

 ------------
 There are a few other scaffolding libraries out there, some more recently updated than others.
 One thing most of them share in common is that they all do a little too much.
 I don't need option parsing, I can use optimist.
 I don't need a command prompt library, prompt already takes care of that.
 I don't need cli routing, I'm happy to use flatiron/director.

-HardHat aims to solve some very specific problems and just be another tool in your overall command-line application.
+HardHat aims to solve some specific problems and just be another tool in your overall command-line application.

-If you need a full-featured scaffolding solution you should go check out some of the others like:

 Features